-remained the basic finding aids of the library for over a century.
+A major catalogue of the Library Company's books, arranged by subject, was issued in 1835, followed two years later by one of the Loganian Library.
+These, with their supplements of 1856 and 1867, remained the basic finding aids of the library for over a century.
 Statistics were then printed showing that in the two collections there were 25,684 works in 43,884 volumes.
 In 1845 Smith noted that the number of books in the building had doubled in the sixteen years of his administration, and "with the rapid multiplication of books in America, importations from England & the Continent, &c." he foresaw another doubling in the next twenty years.
 A new building was considered in 1846, and John Notman actually drew plans for it, but nothing came of that.
 Growing pains continued.
 When Charles Jewett published the first comprehensive survey of American libraries in 1851, the Library Company was one of only five institutions with as many as 50,000 volumes.
-The others were Harvard and Yale (both inclusive of their specialized graduate school collections), the Library of Congress, and the Boston Athenaeum.
+The others were Harvard and Yale (both inclusive of their specialized graduate school collections), the Library of Congress, and the Boston

+Athenaeum.
 Only Harvard had more than the Library Company's approximate count of 60,000 volumes.

-After more than two decades as Librarian, John Jay Smith resigned in 1851 and his son, Lloyd Pearsall Smith, succeeded him.
+After more than two decades as librarian, John Jay Smith resigned in 1851 and his son, Lloyd Pearsall Smith, succeeded him.
 He was more of a classicist than his predecessors and was known for his wit and his judicious spicing of conservation with Latin tags.
-"Custos librorum nascitur, non fit," he once wrote-"Librarians are born, not made."
+"Custos librorum nascitur, non fit," he once wrote - "trans?".
 Lloyd Smith was also the first to look upon librarianship as a career.